Create and manage Load Balancer

 In some cases, the ncloud-load-balancer groups can communicate with VM upon constant health check request from Load Balancer, even if you deleted the rules after adding the ACG permission rule.
 To disconnect the communication for sure, restart the connected Load Balancer.

-Load Balancer Settings
+Set Load Balancer

 Note